-Pottawattamie Conservation is excited to announce another teriffic season of Speaker Series events kicks off this November.
+Pottawattamie Conservation is excited to announce another terrific season of Speaker Series events kicks off this November.
 This year's events held in partnership with the Council Bluffs Public Library & supported by a grant from Humanities Iowa, a state-based affiliate of the National Endowment for the Humanities, will cover a range of topics & feature some great presenters in the fields of conservation & environmental science.

 Our first program is scheduled for 7:00 p.m. on Thursday, November 12th & will be held in meeting room B at the Council Bluffs Public Library located at 400 Willow Avenue in Council Bluffs.
 This event is open to participants age 14 & over & is presented free of charge.
 Due to COVID-19 concerns online pre-registration is required to attend, participants must sign a waiver upon arrival, & masks must be worn for the duration of the program.

 Our first speaker is Lauren Darnold, Education & Public Outreach Coordinator with Nebraska Wildlife Rehab, who will explore Bats of Iowa!
-Join Lauren as she Lauren explains bat adaptations, their importance in our ecosystem, & shares her knowlege about bat species from around the world.
+Join Lauren as she Lauren explains bat adaptations, their importance in our ecosystem, & shares her knowledge about bat species from around the world.
 Get to know our November speaker & get ready to meet her on November 12th!

 Lauren has been an educator in Nebraska Wildlife Rehab’s after-school programming through Collective for Youth for several years before joining the staff full time as the Education & Public Outreach Coordinator.
 Lauren is from Waverly, IA and holds a degree in Animal Science from Iowa State University.
 She has previously worked with the Nebraska Game & Parks Commission, Wildlife Care Clinic of Ames, Girl Scouts of Iowa and Utah, Omaha's Henry Doorly Zoo & Aquarium and the Nebraska Game and Parks Commission.
 Her goal is to generate passion and respect, across all demographics, for wild animals by creating personal experiences and bonds between people and our natural world.